Chlor-alkali electrolysis

 Chlorine gas drying

 The drying of chlorine gas is an essential step in the production of chlorine.
-This process involves the removal of moisture from the chlorine gas to make it suitable for industrial applications.
-Drying is carried out by physical methods such as cooling and condensing the gas or by using drying agents such as concentrated sulphuric acid or molecular sieves.
+This process involves removing moisture from the chlorine gas to make it suitable for industrial applications.
+The drying is done through physical methods such as cooling and condensing the gas or using drying agents like concentrated sulfuric acid or molecular sieves.
 These techniques ensure that the chlorine is in a pure and dry form.
-Although chlorine gas drying is a technically demanding process, it plays a crucial role in many industries as dried chlorine gas is used for a variety of applications, from water treatment to the manufacture of plastics and pharmaceuticals.
+Although chlorine gas drying is a technicallydemanding process, it plays a crucial role in many industries because dried chlorine gas is used for a variety of applications, from water treatment to the production of plastics and pharmaceuticals.

-The chlorine gas produced in the anode area of the electrolyzer must be freed of its water content before it can be used again, as its corrosiveness increases with a moisture content of over 30 ppm.
-For drying, the chlorine gas is fed into absorption towers in which the water content in the chlorine gas is absorbed by highly concentrated sulphuric acid (80-99 m% H2SO4).
+The chlorine gas produced in the anode area of the electrolyzer must be freed from its water content before further use, as its corrosiveness increases with a moisture content above 30 ppm.
+For drying, the chlorine gas is directed into absorption towers, where the water content in the chlorine gas is absorbed by highly concentrated sulfuric acid (80-99 wt% H2SO4) is absorbed.

 The effectiveness of this drying process significantly influences the productivity and quality of the gas.
-Reliable measurement of the H2SO4 concentration is therefore important.
-Compared to conductivity and density measurement, the LiquiSonic® measuring system enables continuous and reliable monitoring of the H2SO4 concentration.
+Therefore, reliable measurement of the H2SO4 -concentration is important.
+The LiquiSonic measurement system® enables continuous and safe monitoring of the H2SO4 -concentration compared to conductivity and density measurement.

 Your advantage:

-• Clear signal for determining the concentration of H2SO4 between 80 m% and 100 m%
+- Clear signal for concentration determination of H2SO4 between 80 wt% and 100 wt%

 Hydrochloric acid production

-The chlorine gas produced at the anode of the electrolyser and the hydrogen supplied form the starting materials for the synthesis of hydrochloric acid.
-Both gases are fed into a burner where they react to form hydrogen chloride.
-The HCl gas formed then flows from the combustion chamber into the integrated isothermal falling film absorber.
-Here the gas is absorbed with the aid of water or weak acid, forming concentrated hydrochloric acid (37 m% HCl).
+The chlorine gas produced at the anode of the electrolyzer and the supplied hydrogen form the starting materials for the synthesis of hydrochloric acid.
+For this purpose, both gases are fed into a burner and react there to form hydrogen chloride.
+Subsequently, the formed HCl gas flows from the combustion chamber into the integrated isothermal falling film absorber.
+Here, the gas is absorbed with the help of water or weak acid, resulting in concentrated hydrochloric acid (37 wt% HCl) is formed.

-The hydrochloric acid concentration is continuously monitored using LiquiSonic® measuring technology.
+With the help of LiquiSonic® measurement technology, continuous monitoring of the hydrochloric acid concentration is carried out.
 This makes it possible to detect deviations from the target concentration and react accordingly.

 Your advantage:

-• Continuous monitoring of the hydrochloric acid concentration (20-40 m% HCl)
+- Continuous concentration monitoring of hydrochloric acid (20-40 wt% HCl)

-The starting product sodium chloride (NaCl) is obtained either by evaporation of seawater, mining or brine extraction from salt deposits (caverns).
-The raw brine contains impurities and calcium or magnesium salts, which can clog the fine pores of the diaphragm or membrane during electrolysis and thus significantly reduce its service life.
-For this reason, these impurities are precipitated in agitator tanks (dissolving vessels) by adding caustic soda (NaOH).
-After precipitation, the impurities are separated using a pressure filter.
+The starting product sodium chloride (NaCl) is obtained either by evaporating seawater, mining, or leaching salt deposits (caverns).
+The raw brine contains impurities and calcium or magnesium salts, which can clog the fine pores of the diaphragm or membrane during electrolysis and thus significantly reduce their lifespan.
+For this reason, these impurities are precipitated in agitator tanks (dissolution vessels) by adding caustic soda Sodium hydroxide aus.
+Nach der Fällung werden die Verunre into igungen mit Hilfe e into es Druckfilters abgetrennt.

 The purity of the brine concentration is of particular importance for the subsequent electrolysis.
-The LiquiSonic® measuring system guarantees a highly precise determination of the brine concentration at all times.
-It is installed in the dissolving station when using mined salts or at the transfer point from the brine supplier in the case of cavern extraction.
+The LiquiSonic® Measurement system ensures a highly precise determination of the brine concentration at any time.
+Installation is carried out in the dissolving station when using salts mined underground or at the transfer point from the brine supplier in cavern production.

 Your advantage:

-• Avoidance of quality losses in brine purification
+- Avoidance of quality drops in brine purification

-• Reduction in water and steam consumption (when dissolving the salt)
+- Reduction of water or steam consumption (when dissolving the salt)